tacgomes/ivt/README.md

 ===

-`ivt` it a tool to exercise and test the input validation paths for a command line tool which allows to specify options in the conventional GNU/POSIX syntax.  `ivt` stands for Input Validation Tester.
+`ivt` it a tool to exercise and test the input validation paths for a command line tool that is compatible with the [GNU getopt][getopt] routines for parsing short and long options.  `ivt` stands for Input Validation Tester.

 It requires as input a spec file which defines the options that the command line tool supports, their valid combinations, and which are the